IshanBaliyan/IshanBaliyan/README.md

 </a>

 ## 🎯 What I'm currently doing
-- 🌱 In Summer 2021, I'm currently ...
+- 🌱 In Spring 2022, I'm currently ...
-  - Attending the Google Computer Science Summer Institute
+  - Building fun projects and competing in Hackathons, such as the recent HackMIT hackathon in Boston and Canada's Hack the North.
-  - Helping run Robotics Camps for FIRST Robotics Canada
+  - Researching at UWaterloo for a Systematic Review research paper in Social Robotics.

 - 📖 I’m currently reading ...
-  - How to Win Friends & Influence People by Dale Carnegie
+  - Shoe Dog by Phil Knight
   - The Intelligent Investor by Benjamin Graham

 ## 📪 How to reach me